The Notice of Funding Opportunity (Grant Program Guidelines) for the current fiscal year is now available:

 We do not require a match for Research, Early Career Development, Collaborative Planning, or National Forum Planning proposals.
 However, we will consider cost-sharing contributions as a competitive factor when evaluating proposals in these categories.
 (See Evaluation Criteria.)

 Cost sharing is not required for funds to be provided to students in the form of scholarships, fellowships, tuition, wages, or other stipends, provided that payments are reasonable compensation for the work performed and are conditioned explicitly on the performance of the work, and that it is your institution’s practice to similarly compensate students in non-sponsored as well as sponsored activities.
 Charges for tuition remission and other forms of compensation paid to students as, or in lieu of, salaries and wages shall be subject to reporting requirements.
 Cost sharing is not required for student materials such as books, laptops, or other equipment, or for student travel associated with research or dissemination of project activities or results.

 We encourage applicants to contribute as cost sharing the salaries of any permanent staff in proportion to the amount of time they will spend on the project.
 Your proposal should explain how their regular duties will be performed during the grant period.

 Libraries that fulfill the general criteria for libraries may apply.
-See program guidelines for special conditions of eligibility for this program.
+See Notice of Funding Opportunity for special conditions of eligibility for this program.